JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-introduce-your-team.md

 Citing case studies of different companies who already use Kotlin Multiplatform in production could significantly help you make a compelling argument:

-* **McDonald’s** – By leveraging Kotlin Multiplatform for the Global Mobile App, McDonald’s built a codebase that can be shared across platforms, removing the need for codebase redundancies.
+* **McDonald's** – By leveraging Kotlin Multiplatform for the Global Mobile App, McDonald's built a codebase that can be shared across platforms, removing the need for codebase redundancies.
 * **Netflix** – With the help of Kotlin Multiplatform, Netflix optimizes product reliability and delivery speed, which is crucial for serving their customers' needs.
 * **Forbes** – By sharing over 80% of logic across iOS and Android, Forbes now rolls out new features simultaneously on both platforms while retaining flexibility for platform-specific customization.
 * **9GAG** – After trying both Flutter and React Native, 9GAG gradually adopted the Kotlin Multiplatform, which now helps them ship features faster while providing a consistent experience to their users.

-> Explore [the case studies page](https://www.jetbrains.com/help/kotlin-multiplatform-dev/case-studies.html) for inspirational references.
+> Explore the [case studies page](https://www.jetbrains.com/help/kotlin-multiplatform-dev/case-studies.html) for inspirational references.
 >
 {type="note"}

 ## Offer proof by creating a sample project

 The theory is good, but putting it into practice is ultimately most important.
 As one option to make your case more convincing and show the potential of multiplatform mobile app development, you can devote some of your time to creating something with Kotlin Multiplatform and then bringing in the results for your team to discuss.
 Your prototype could be some sort of test project, which you would write from scratch and which would demonstrate features that are needed in your application.
-The [Create a multiplatform app using Ktor and SQLDelight – tutorial](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-ktor-sqldelight.html) can guide you well on this process.
+The [Create a multiplatform app using Ktor and SQLDelight – tutorial](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-ktor-sqldelight.html) guides you well on this process.

 You may be able to produce more relevant examples by experimenting with your current project.
 You could take one existing feature implemented in Kotlin and make it cross-platform, or you could even create a new Multiplatform Module in your existing project, take a non-priority feature from the bottom of the backlog, and implement it in the shared module.
 The [Make your Android application work on iOS – tutorial](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-integrate-in-existing-app.html) provides a step-by-step guide based on a sample project.